mmoonly/DevOpsDiploma/README.md

 ## Prerequisites

 To deploy and run this project, ensure you have:
-- Ubuntu 24.04 (or a compatible Linux distribution).
+- Ubuntu 24.04 (or a compatible Linux distribution) on all servers.
-- Docker and Docker Compose installed.
+- Docker and Docker Compose installed on all servers.
-- Java 21 and Maven for building the application.
+- Java 21 and Maven for building the application (required on the Jenkins server).
 - Git for cloning the repository.
-- Ansible for infrastructure provisioning.
+- Ansible (version 2.9 or higher) for infrastructure provisioning.
+- **System Requirements**:
+  - **Jenkins Server**: At least 2 CPUs, 2GB RAM, 20GB disk space.
+  - **App Server**: At least 1 CPU, 1GB RAM, 10GB disk space.
+  - **Monitoring and Logging Server**: At least 2 CPUs, 8GB RAM, 30GB disk space (due to ELK Stack storage needs).

 ## Installation and Setup